Do you have memory problems?

 - You will receive 12-weeks free supply of the study drug at the end of the trial.

 - You will receive feedback about your mental condition at the end of the study, and information on what you can do to reduce your risk of future cognitive decline including further clinical trial opportunities if applicable.

-- You will be compensated $180 for your travel expenses across the study duration.
+- You will be reimbursed up to $180 for your travel expenses.

 Dr Genevieve Steiner